Bill Watterson: Early life

-Watterson was born on July 5, 1958, in Washington, D.C., to Kathryn Watterson (1933-2022) and James Godfrey Watterson.
+Bill Watterson was born on July 5, 1958, in Washington, D.C., to Kathryn Watterson (1933–2022) and James Godfrey Watterson (1932–2016).
 His father worked as a patent attorney.
 In 1965, six-year-old Watterson and his family moved to Chagrin Falls, Ohio, a suburb of Cleveland.
-Watterson has a younger brother, Thomas Watterson.
+Watterson has a younger brother, Thomas Watterson, who lives in Austin, Texas, and worked as a musician before becoming an educator.

-Watterson drew his first cartoon at age eight, and spent much time in childhood alone, drawing and cartooning.
-This continued through his school years, during which time he discovered comic strips such as Pogo, Krazy Kat, and Charles Schulz' Peanuts which subsequently inspired and influenced his desire to become a professional cartoonist.
-On one occasion when he was in fourth grade, he wrote a letter to Charles Schulz, who responded, much to Watterson's surprise.
+Watterson drew his first cartoon at age eight and spent much time in his childhood alone drawing and cartooning.
+This continued through his school years, during which time he discovered comic strips such as Walt Kelly's Pogo, George Herriman's Krazy Kat, and Charles M. Schulz's Peanuts which subsequently inspired and influenced his desire to become a professional cartoonist.
+On one occasion when he was in fourth grade, he wrote a letter to Schulz, who responded, much to Watterson's surprise.
 This made a big impression on him at the time.
 His parents encouraged him in his artistic pursuits.
 Later, they recalled him as a "conservative child" — imaginative, but "not in a fantasy way", and certainly nothing like the character of Calvin that he later created.
 Watterson found avenues for his cartooning talents throughout primary and secondary school, creating high school-themed super hero comics with his friends and contributing cartoons and art to the school newspaper and yearbook.

 After high school, Watterson attended Kenyon College, where he majored in political science.
-He had already decided on a career in cartooning, but he felt studying political science would help him move into editorial cartooning.
-He continued to develop his art skills, and during his sophomore year he painted Michelangelo's Creation of Adam on the ceiling of his dormitory room.
+He had already decided on a career in cartooning but he felt studying political science would help him move into editorial cartooning.
+He continued to develop his art skills and during his sophomore year he painted Michelangelo's Creation of Adam on the ceiling of his dormitory room.
 He also contributed cartoons to the college newspaper, some of which included the original "Spaceman Spiff" cartoons.
 Watterson graduated from Kenyon in 1980 with a Bachelor of Arts degree.

-Later, when Watterson was creating names for the characters in his comic strip, he decided on Calvin (after the Protestant reformer John Calvin) and Hobbes (after the social philosopher Thomas Hobbes), allegedly as a "tip of the hat" to Kenyon's political science department.
-In The Complete Calvin and Hobbes, Watterson stated that Calvin was named for "a 16th-century theologian who believed in predestination," and Hobbes for "a 17th-century philosopher with a dim view of human nature."
+Later, when Watterson was creating names for the characters in his comic strip, he decided on Calvin (after the Protestant reformer John Calvin) and Hobbes (after the political philosopher Thomas Hobbes), allegedly as a "tip of the hat" to Kenyon's political science department.
+In The Complete Calvin and Hobbes, Watterson stated that Calvin was named for "a 16th-century theologian who believed in predestination" and Hobbes for "a 17th-century philosopher with a dim view of human nature".